algolia/shipjs/README.md

 - Release it to NPM.
 - Create a git tag for the version.

-This is done with a command `shipjs release`.
+This is done with a command `shipjs trigger`.

 You will probably configure this to run on your CI.
 It means the longest process is done somewhere else, not occupying your working environment.